 Most of us are bound by a few centers of gravity: our work, our gym, our school, or our favorite coffee shop.
 Because we’re constantly popping back and forth between these centers of gravity, they hold great influence on where we shop, where we dine, and the businesses we frequent.
 Sometimes it’s much easier to pick up a carton of milk at the store near our office, than it is to travel to the next town.

 For marketers, analyzing the movement patterns of consumers can lead to a greater understanding of their shopping habits – and make or break advertising strategies.
 By making sense of the location data emitted from mobile phones, this type of real-world understanding is now a reality.
-Marketers can string together the complex movement history of audiences to understand habits and shopping patterns.

 Introducing: Drive-By Audiences